OskoPoland/Simple-Expense-Tracker/README.md

-# Simple-Expense-Tracker
+# Simple-Expense-Tracker By Arye Oskotsky
-Just a simple java program to track expenses with a Swing UI
+I'm a student at SFSU working on my own personal project.
+This project is written in java utilizing a mysql database.
+I am also applying the model, view, controller methodology to the way that my program is structured.
+The UI is built using Swing and JFreeChart.

 Progress Update #1:
 - Created final layout design -> https://www.figma.com/file/QNV0yBg3CwPajPVg8mleA4/Expense-Manager-Proj-Layout?node-id=0%3A1